Kevenpinheiro/Kevenpinheiro/README.md

 **`Software Developer`**

 Nice to meet you!
-I’m Keven, a Full Stack Developer focused on building complete and efficient web and mobile applications.
+I’m Keven, a Brazilian 🇧🇷 Full Stack Developer focused on building complete and efficient web and mobile applications.

 Before technology, I lived the world of sports as a soccer athlete, where I learned values like discipline, resilience, and teamwork.